Specimen Collection Procedures: Cytology

-3.Fine needle aspiration may also be used for breast masses.
+3.Fine needle aspiration may also be used for breast masses (please see below).

 Corneal (eye): Samples are collected by the ophthalmology clinicians and submitted dependent of the clinical differential.

-Corneal (eye) c(continued): If looking ONLY for fungi or acanthamoeba, the slide(s) should be submitted as air-dried smears accompanied by a request for GMS (silver) stains.
-The slide, which must have the patient’s last name and 2nd identifier written on the frosted end, is given an accession number and submitted to Histology for a Gomori methanamine silver stain and evaluated for the presence of fungi or Acanthamoeba.
+Corneal (eye) c(continued): If looking ONLY for fungi or acanthamoeba, the slide(s) should be submitted as airdried smears accompanied by a request for Gomori methanamine silver (GMS) stain.
+The slide, which must have the patient’s last name and 2nd identifier written on the frosted end, is given an accession number and submitted to Histology for a GMS stain and evaluated for the presence of fungi or Acanthamoeba.

-If herpes, Chlamydia, or pre-cancer is considered, then the clinician should IMMEDIATELY place slide in 95 percent ethanol and submit for Pap stain.
-Also, submit the scraping in PreservCyt for preparation and Pap stain.
+If Herpes, Chlamydia, or pre-cancer is considered, then the clinician should IMMEDIATELY place slide in 95 percent ethanol and submit for Pap stain.
+Also, you may submit the scraping in Cytolyt for preparation and Pap stain.

 Fluid samples from the eye should be transported immediately to the Cytopathology Lab for processing.
 The delivery to the Cytopathology Lab is delayed, the fluid samples must be refrigerated.

 Effusions-Ascites, pleural OR pericardial: If a specimen can be transported promptly to the lab, we prefer fresh fluid.
 If it cannot be immediately delivered, add three units of heparin per mL of fluid to prevent clotting, and place in refrigerator until it can be delivered.
-We prefer at least 30 mL of sample or more if possible.
+We prefer at least 30 mL of sample; and up to 100 mL of sample if possible.

 Female genital tract – Monolayer Paps: Obtain an adequate sample (See the ThinPrep Pap kit for detailed collection information.).
 Rinse the spatula/broom in preservative solution and discard the collection device.
 Tighten the cap on the vial and label it with the patient’s name before placing it in a transport bag.
 HPV, GC and CT testing is now available.

-Gastrointestinal tract: Brushing or aspirated material may be smeared directly on slides, which should have the patient’s last name and a second identifier printed in pencil on one end.
+Gastrointestinal tract: Brushed material may be smeared directly on slides, which should have the patient’s last name and a second identifier printed in pencil on one end.
 If prepared, the smears should be fixed IMMEDIATELY in 95 percent ethanol and the slides sent to the Cytopathology Lab.
-If the brush or needle is used in multiple passes in the same site, the brush or needle should be rinsed in a sterile container with 5mL of sterile Plasma-lyte® or sterile balanced electrolyte solution (BSS; e.g. Hanks’ Balanced Salt solution).
-Immediately, after the procedure is finished, this rinse fluid should be added to the Cytolyt® (ThinPrep preservative) vial or Cytolyt® should be added to the rinsed fluid to fixed/preserve the material.
+If the brush is used in multiple passes in the same site, the brush should be rinsed in a sterile container with 5mL of sterile Plasmalyte® or sterile balanced electrolyte solution (BSS; e.g. Hanks’ Balanced Salt solution).
+Immediately, after the procedure is finished, this rinse fluid should be added to the Cytolyt® (preservative) vial or Cytolyt® should be added to the rinsed fluid to fixed/preserve the material.
 The minimum CytoLyt® to sample ratio should be 1:3.
 The brush used in the procedure may be submitted in CytoLyt® (ThinPrep preservative) preservative fluid (provided by the Lab) for processing with prepared slides.